-101 There are robust arrangements for effective internal financial control through the Council's accounting procedures and financial regulations.
-These include established budget planning procedures, which are subject to risk assessment, and regular reports to Members comparing actual revenue and capital

-- 102 In July 2017 Audit Wales reported to Audit Committee that the "Council has a clear strategic approach for significant service changes, although better information would help Members when deciding the future shape of the Council" (Good Governance when Determining Significant Service Changes report, March 2017. - 103 Audit Wales presented its Certificate of Compliance for the audit of Monmouthshire's 2020/21 Improvement Plan to the Audit Committee in June 2020 and concluded that the Council is meeting its statutory requirements. - 104 The Anti-Fraud, Bribery and Corruption Strategy was revised and updated during 2017/18.
+- 103 There are robust arrangements for effective internal financial control through the Council's accounting procedures and financial regulations.
+These include established budget planning procedures, which are subject to risk assessment, and regular reports to Members comparing actual revenue and capital expenditure to annual budgets.
+The Chief Finance Officer is responsible for the proper administration of the Council's financial affairs, as required by Section 151 of the Local Government Act 1972.
+Procedures for tendering and contract letting are included in the Contract Procedure Rules and Financial - Procedure Rules.
+The Council's Treasury Management arrangements follow professional practice, are subject to regular review and are contained in the Treasury Management Strategy approved by Council each year. - 104 In July 2017 Audit Wales reported to Governance and Audit Committee that the "Council has a clear strategic approach for significant service changes, although better information would help Members when deciding the future shape of the Council" (Good Governance when Determining Significant Service Changes report, March 2017. - 105 Audit Wales presented its Certificate of Compliance for the audit of Monmouthshire's 2020/21 Improvement Plan to the Governance and Audit Committee in November 2021 and concluded that the Council is meeting its statutory requirements. - 106 The Anti-Fraud, Bribery and Corruption Strategy was revised and updated during 2017/18.
 It was approved by Cabinet July 2017 and provides a deterrent, promotes detection, identifies a clear pathway for investigation and encourages prevention.
+An Annual risk assessment on fraud and corruption is presented to Governance and Audit Committee.
 The Council's Council Tax Reduction Anti-Fraud Policy was approved by Cabinet in June 2015.
-A training package has been developed and presented to Audit Committee (January 2020). - 105 The Audit Committee considers the effectiveness of the Council's arrangements for securing continuous improvement including risk management arrangements.
-The Audit Committee also considers corporate governance, monitors the work of auditors and inspectors, and monitors the relationships between auditors and staff and the responses to audit and inspection recommendations.
+A training package has been developed and was previously presented to Governance and Audit Committee (January 2020).
+This needs to be further rolled out across the Council. - 107 The Governance and Audit Committee considers the effectiveness of the Council's arrangements for securing continuous improvement including risk management arrangements.
+The Governance and Audit Committee also considers corporate governance, monitors the work of auditors and inspectors, and monitors the relationships between auditors and staff and the responses to audit and inspection recommendations.
 It also has responsibility for reviewing the Annual Statement of Accounts and its associated reports (which include this statement) before approval by Council.
-The Audit Committee has an independent, non-political, Chairman who prepares an annual report of the work of the Audit Committee, July 2020. - 106 Internal Audit operate to the standards set out in the 'Public Sector Internal Auditing Standards' which have been developed from the Institute of Internal Auditors (IIA) International Internal Auditing Standards which came into effect in April 2013.
-The team's role and status is set out in the Council's Internal Audit Charter.
-The Chief Internal Auditor reports to the Audit Committee a summary of audit findings for each quarter, and also reports annually an opinion on the overall adequacy and effectiveness of the Council's internal control environment. - 107 The Chief Internal Auditor continues to ensure Internal Audit complies with the Public Sector Internal Audit Standards.
-A self assessment was undertaken during 2017/18 to assess compliance with the Standards which was validated in March 2018 by an external assessor, the Chief Internal Auditor of Neath Port Talbot Council. - 108 The Council has an objective and professional relationship with its external auditors and statutory inspectors.
+The Governance and Audit Committee has an independent, non-political, Chairman who prepares an annual report of the work of the Governance and Audit Committee. - 108 Internal Audit operate to the standards set out in the 'Public Sector Internal Auditing Standards' which have been developed from the Institute of Internal Auditors (IIA) International Internal Auditing Standards which came into effect in April 2013.
+The team's role and status is set out in the Council's Internal Audit Charter (revised and updated approved by Governance and Audit Committee September 2021).
+The Chief Internal Auditor reports a summary of audit findings to the Governance and Audit Committee each quarter; he also reports annually an opinion on the overall adequacy and effectiveness of the Council's internal control environment through his Internal Audit Annual Report. - 109 The Chief Internal Auditor continues to ensure Internal Audit complies with the Public Sector Internal Audit Standards.
+A self-assessment was undertaken during 2017/18 to assess compliance with the Standards which was validated as compliant in March 2018 by an external assessor, the Chief Internal Auditor of Neath Port Talbot Council. - 110 The Council has an objective and professional relationship with its external auditors and statutory inspectors.
 It manages its information resource through strategies and policies to enable effective decision making which is managed via the Information Strategy and action plan.